jgilfn/Masterdinger/README.md

 Creates a table for every Champion and shows the Summoners who have the highest points.
 </br>
 Default rows displayed is 5.
 When you click see more it shows up to 100 sorted in pages of 25.
-When you click see more, it will also show different statistics for each champions !WIP!
+When you click see more, it will also show different statistics for each champions
 <center>![Per Champion Points](/Documentation/perChampionPoints.png)</center>

 ######Top Header